 Do you do a lot of your financial business on the internet?
 Well, now you can check on and pay your state personal income taxes online, too.
 Our new "How Much Do I Owe?" tool makes checking your balance, looking at past activity and paying your state personal income taxes easier and faster than ever!
 Log in now to find out how much you owe.

 It is important that you file by 04/15/2014 even if you are unable to pay in full by 04/15/2014.
 The Oregon Department of Revenue offers payment plans of up to 12 months of equal payments.
-A 5% one time penalty will be assessed on any amount not paid by the 04/15/2014 due date.
-Interest will be assessed on an annual basis of 9%.
-Please submit your tax return as soon as possible and contact our Tax Service Unit to request a payment plan after your tax return completes processing and you have received a billing notice showing the 5% penalty.
+A 5% one time penalty is assessed on any amount not paid by the 04/15/2014 due date.
+Interest is assessed on an annual basis of 9%.
+Submit your tax return as soon as possible and contact our Tax Service Unit to request a payment plan after your tax return completes processing and you have received a billing notice showing the 5% penalty.

 Read our Payment Plan FAQ

 File your return and pay as much as you can.
 As soon as possible or after you receive a billing, call the Department of Revenue in Salem at 503-378-4988 or toll-free from an Oregon prefix at 1-800-356-4222 to speak with a representative who will assist you.

 No. If you paid your taxes electronically do not mail a voucher.

 Send your payment by the original due date (04/15/2014) to avoid additional late payment charges.

 Allow four to six months to process delinquent, prior year, or amended tax returns.

 You can check the status of your refund on our website.
 Our automated telephone answering system can also provide information about your current year income tax refund.
 This information is available 24 hours a day, February 1 through September 30.
 Allow four weeks after you filed before you call to check on the status of your refund.